davidsowerby/changelog/docs/index.md

 ChangeLog uses Git commit comments and tags from a local repository, combined with issue information from an associated remote repository, to build a change log.

-parameters are highly configurable, and a [Velocity] template is used to generate the output, enabling the user to modify presentation however they wish.
+parameters are highly configurable, and a [Velocity](https://velocity.apache.org/) is used to generate the output, enabling the user to modify presentation however they wish.

 ## Alternatives